treeman/jonashietala/drafts/lets_build_a_voron_conclusion.markdown

 It's finally done™.
 I've built a VORON that prints reliably and I've modded it enough to be able to leave it alone for a while, so I think it's time to wrap up this build series with a little retrospective.

-TODO img/video/timelapse here
+TODO video of print in progress here

+# The build

+## What about LDO?

+# Printing

+## No major issues

+- Apart from initial temperature calibration, zero issues with first layers

+## So many things to learn

+- Klipper configuration
+- Slicer management
+- Nozzle sizes, filament selection, supports, brims...
+- Stuck filament, wet filament, filament tuning...

 ---

-- Video of it printing in real-time (and/or a gif)
-- Timelapse of it printing
-- Apart from initial calibration, zero issues with first layers
 - Even though I've tried to be as detailed as possible, there are still many things I left out:
   - G-code configuration
   - Slicer management
   - Minor issues here and there (stuck filament, wet filament, etc)